dandyrow/podman-archlinux-ansible/README.md

 ## How to Build

-This is image is built automatically any time there is a new push to the master branch and on a schedule (to catch updates in the base ubuntu image) and published to the GitHub Container Registry.
+This is image is built automatically any time there is a new push to the master branch and on a schedule (to catch updates in the base image) and published to the GitHub Container Registry.
 However if you want to build from source yourself the steps are as follows:

 1. Install Podman
 2. Clone the repo